Isaac-Stephens/down_n_dirty_DnD_machine/README.md

    ```

 ## Contributions
 Contributions are welcome!
 Feel free to fork the repository, create a feature branch, and submit a pull request.
-However this is a small passion project for fun so I work on it when I can.
+However this is a small passion project for fun so I only work on it when I can.

 ## License
 This project is licensed under the MIT License and the Open Gaming License.
 See `LEGAL` for more details.